Why the Climate is Changing

 According to the World Resources Institute, in 2011 human emissions of all GHGs totaled more than 45 billion tons of CO2e (2011 is the latest year for which data have become available).
 For CO2 alone, worldwide emissions in 2011 were 150 times greater than in 1850.
 (In the U.S., however, CO2 emissions were 266 times greater in 2011 than in 1850.)

 After a century and a half of ever-increasing human GHG emissions, the atmosphere holds more total GHGs than at any time in at least 800,000 years.

 Greenhouse Gas Emissions in New York

 - Total greenhouse gases released by human activities in New York State had a CO2e of 212 million tons.
-This represents an average of 10.8 tons of CO2e for every New Yorker.
+This represents an average of nearly 11 tons of CO2e for every New Yorker.

-- Processes other than fossil fuel combustion produced greenhouse gases with CO2e of approximately 30 million tons, or 14% of total emissions.
+- Processes other than fossil fuel combustion (such as agriculture, industrial processes, electricity distribution and waste management) produced approximately 14 percent of total emissions.

-To view greenhouse gas data in New York and other states, EPA has made a "transparent, powerful data resource available to the public."
-This program can be viewed by visiting the EPA link on right.
-Users can also search for data on specific facilities or regions.
-The list contains emission data from power plants, oil refineries, paper mills and other industries [but does not include all US GHG emissions].
+To view greenhouse gas data in New York and other states, EPA provides a transparent, powerful data resource (EPA GHG reporting link at right).
+Users can search for data on power plants, oil refineries and other specific facilities, or on regions.

 To help all New Yorkers adapt to impacts of climate change that cannot be avoided, New York State is initiating climate adaptation programs with a special focus on communities.